 (Please, No Agents)

-With several states including California legalizing marijuana, there has been a renewed interest from insurance carriers considering insurance coverage for cannabis operations.
-In fact, we most recently had the opportunity to meet with east coast insurance executives eager to learn more about insuring the cannabis sector.
-This is prudent.
-Since insurance carriers and their executives should conduct a thorough review of what types of coverages, policy forms, claims versus occurrence, limits, risk appetite, underwriting standards, applications, and distribution model they intend to implement.
+Due Diligence: Insurance Carriers Interested in Insuring the Cannabis Industry With several states including California legalizing marijuana, there has been a renewed interest from insurance carriers considering insurance coverage for cannabis operations.
+In fact, we most recently had the opportunity to meet with east coast insurance executives eager to learn more about insuring the cannabis… Continue Reading

 ©2016 Copyright All Rights Reserved The latest underwriting requirement from a major cannabis product liability insurance carrier has them saying no to cannabis companies that apparently manufacture or distribute foreign vendor products such as vape pens.
 The majority of the cannabis industry most likely buys vape pens from China.
 Essentially, the insurance carrier is… Continue Reading